 Understanding Ecstasy Addiction and Why People Get Hooked

 Other than colorful pills known as “club drugs” many users of ecstasy- or MDMA- have absolutely no idea ecstasy is a psychoactive stimulant drug with the capability of causing permanent brain damage.
 But what is ecstasy addiction anyway?
 Like many addictive substances, ecstasy addiction comes down to one main thing: attempted self medication.
 MDMA is known for its “feel good” effect, and helps induce its users in a state of universal love and acceptance.
-Many report feelings of happiness, togetherness, and unity- which is probably with MDMA is a popular club drug, and used in large groups of people.
+Many report feelings of happiness, togetherness, and unity- which is probably why MDMA is a popular club drug, and used in large groups of people.

 Unfortunately the drug has many adverse symptoms which cause its users a number of unpleasant side effects.
 In response, those who begin to exhibit these effects will take more of the drug to allay their discomfort.
 Many begin their perilous journey of MDMA addiction because they’re trying to loosen themselves up to have fun.
 Many with undiagnosed and untreated anxiety disorders may use MDMA as a way to overcome their crippling anxiety and relax.
 This type of self medication is how many harmful addictions are formed in the first place.